 Caster Semenya (Pic: Erik van Leeuwen)

-Semenya made global headlines in 2009 when she won the 800 metres at the Berlin Athletics World Championships and then became the subject of investigations, medical tests and brutal and humiliating speculation about her gender and sex.
+Semenya made global headlines in 2009 when she won the 800 metres at the Berlin Athletics World Championships and then became the subject of investigations and brutal speculation about her gender and sex.

-The IAAF has never released the results of its tests but in July 2010 gave Semenya the all-clear to compete.
+In July 2010, the International Association of Athletics Federations gave Semenya the all-clear to compete as a woman.
 She went on to win the silver medal in the 800m at the 2012 London Olympic Games.